getsentry/sentry-unity/README.md

 Sentry offers a minimalistic but stable SDK called `sentry-unity-lite`.
 It's available on a [different repository](https://github.com/getsentry/sentry-unity-lite).
 That SDK is being replaced with the work done on this repository.

-This repository is home of the new Sentry SDK for Unity with support to native crash support and offline caching.
+This repository is home of the new Sentry SDK for Unity with offline caching, performance monitoring and more.

+> Note the goal is to soon add support to native crashes, release health and more features.

 If you'd like to get involved in the SDK development, you can [join Sentry's Discord server and say hi on the `#unity` channel](https://discord.gg/UmjjsgRAFa).